 The following proposition characterizes in detail the relationship between various connectivity properties of the digraph and algebraic properties of the adjacency matrix.
-The result is illustrated in Figure 1.12.
+The result is illustrated in Figure 1.13 and its proof is postponed until Section 1.8.3.

-Proposition 1.29 (Connectivity properties of the digraph and positive powers of the adjacency matrix).
+Proposition 1.33 (Connectivity properties of the digraph and positive powers of the adjacency matrix).
 Let G be a weighted digraph of order n with weighted adjacency matrix A. The following statements are equivalent:

-- (i) G is strongly connected,
+- (i) G is strongly connected;

-- (ii) A is irreducible, and
+- (ii) A is irreducible; and

 - (iii) $\sum{k=0}^{n-1} A^k$ is positive.